BabylonJS/BabylonNative/Documentation/Extending.md

 The final integration layer for a Babylon Native component is the C++ API it exposes which allows the library to actually be used.
-Differing functionality will necessitate differences among the APIs of various components; however, as a rule, these APIs should be designed to be as minimalistic and self-explanatory as possible.
+Differing functionality will necessitate differences among the APIs of various components; however, as a rule, these APIs should strive to be as minimalistic and self-explanatory as possible.
 This is particularly true of plugins and polyfills, which are primarily intended to expose functionality to the JavaScript and thus, when possible, should avoid being directly manipulated by native code.

-As just such a `Plugin`, `NativeEngine`'s C++ API is extremely minimal (though it is still a work in progress and subject to change).
+As just such a plugin, `NativeEngine`'s C++ API is extremely minimal (though it is still a work in progress and subject to change).
 For most platforms, integrating the `NativeEngine` plugin only requires
 [calling two initialization functions](https://github.com/BabylonJS/BabylonNative/blob/e2a39405185933fd9a7e211b59734d65059c7c07/Apps/Playground/Win32/App.cpp#L111-L112)